CIT28/files/w16/optimizing.md

                 hint: Turn this message off by running
                 hint: "git config advice.addIgnoredFile false"
                 </pre>
         - Option 2 - When running git add *, don't add the movies.db and only add the q.sql and the pow.txt.
-You can do this by changing the * to the specific file like this:
+You can do this by changing the * to the specific file(s) like this:
             - ```git add q.sql```
             - ```git add pow.txt```
             - ```git add README.md```